IvanSilbern/GlycoBinder/README.md

 ### Introduction

-This document describes the use of the R script *Glycobinder* and its key elements.
-Glycobinder allows for streamlined data processing of multiplexed glycopeptide quantitative mass spectrometry data.
+This document describes the use of the R script *GlycoBinder* and its key elements. *GlycoBinder* allows for streamlined data processing of multiplexed glycopeptide quantitative mass spectrometry data.
 It relies on usage of external tools (s. below) that are not distributed with the script and have to be requested and installed separately. *GlycoBinder* is a free software and distributed under GNU GPL v3.0 license (for details see the GNU General Public License [https://www.gnu.org/licenses/]).
-This license does not apply to external software *Glycobinder* relies on.
+This license does not apply to external software *GlycoBinder* relies on.
 For this, different license terms may apply.

 ### Programming Language